The Ultimate Guide to Michigan Property Tax

 If you pay after the deadline, you’ll be charged a penalty based on how late your payment is.

 If the due date for summer or winter taxes falls on a weekend or holiday, as in February of 2020, property taxes for that period are due on the prior business day.

-Property taxes are mandatory for all Michigan homeowners.
+Property tax is mandatory in Michigan if you are a homeowner.
 The only way to get out of paying is to sell your home, and that usually means moving.
-At least, that's what most people assume.
+At least, that’s what most people assume.

-EasyKnock has a solution.
-It's called Sell and Stay, a sale-leaseback program that lets you sell your home to EasyKnock and remain in place as a tenant.
-EasyKnock gets the deed to your home and takes on all related responsibilities, including property tax, and you pay rent to the company as a tenant.
+A sale-leaseback solution allows you to sell your home and remain in place as a tenant.
+The sale-leaseback company you sell to gets the deed to your home and takes on all related responsibilities, including property tax, and you pay rent to the company as a tenant.

-Assuming you continue to pay rent on time, you can remain a tenant of EasyKnock until you're ready to sell your home on the open market or relocate.
-It's a win-win situation—no more worrying about property taxes and no need to move out of the home you love.
+It’s a win-win situation—no more worrying about Michigan property taxes and no need to move out of the home you love.

-Property taxes can feel like a chain around your ankles, stressing you out and forcing you to choose between your home and your finances.
-Thanks to Sell and Stay, you no longer have to make that choice.
-Contact EasyKnock today to find out more and get your personalized quote.
+Paying your Michigan property tax can feel like a chain around your ankles, stressing you out and forcing you to choose between your home and your finances.
+If this is the case, talk to a financial consultant about your options.